How I Transformed My Creative Business After Burnout

 My health started declining.

-I struggled to handle even simple virtual assistant duties.
-A minor setback with my health snowballed into an unwinnable race to catch up.
+A minor health setback snowballed into an unwinnable race to catch up.

 Quality suffered.
 Deadlines slipped.
 The more I pushed myself to get back to work, the worse things became.